Jim Loscutoff: Coaching career

+Personal life

 Loscutoff lived in Florida and Andover, Massachusetts, where his family owns a day camp for children.
 His wife was artist Lynn Loscutoff.
 He died in Naples, Florida, on December 1, 2015, from complications of Parkinson's disease and pneumonia.

+In 1980, he was a member of the inaugural class of inductees to the Oregon Sports Hall of Fame.